Exercises for Arthritis

 Resources

-Arthritis-Health (Exercising with Arthritis)Up to Date (Patient Education: Arthritis and Exercise (Beyond the Basics)Natural Arthritis Treatments (6 Awesome Benefits of Pilates in Arthritis)Arthritis Foundation (Water Walking 101)Arthritis Foundation (Stationary Bike)Osteoporosis and rheumatoid arthritis are two very different conditions, with a surprising number of similarities.
-Read on to learn the differences here.
+Arthritis-Health (Exercising with Arthritis)Up to Date (Patient Education: Arthritis and Exercise (Beyond the Basics)Natural Arthritis Treatments (6 Awesome Benefits of Pilates in Arthritis)Arthritis Foundation (Water Walking 101)Arthritis Foundation (Stationary Bike)Did you know that you can develop reactive arthritis as the result of having an infection?
+Read on to learn more about reactive arthritis here.